ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 separate constructors.

-Adding a new variant, say `ERC1155(address, address, address, tokenid, word)`, will cause the compiler to immediately report every match expression that does not handle the new case.
+Adding a new variant, say `ERC1155(address, address, address, tokenid, word)`, will cause the compiler to immediately report every match statement that does not handle the new case.
 No function can silently miss the new variant.

 ## Totality: Exhaustiveness as a Safety Property